 Cleaning and disinfecting your laptop aren't the same thing, at least in the context of germs.
 Regular cleaning involves removing smudges and stubborn spots, and stains.
 Disinfecting, by contrast, removes unseen bacteria that could make you sick.
 For the latter, you need to use items that won't harm your laptop.

 - Gently rub the cloth across the full width of the screen of your laptop, back and forth.
 When doing so, keep your computer steady, so it doesn't move while being cleaned.

-- Use the cloth to clean other flat surfaces on the computer, including the top and bottom of the device.
+- Use the cloth to clean other flat surfaces on the computer, including the device's top and bottom.

 Note: Don't use items like paper towels or non-microfiber cleaning cloths.
 These can damage your laptop or leave lint behind.

 For weekly cleaning, use a screen cleaner to both clean and disinfect:

 - Spray your laptop screen and flat surfaces with a suitable cleaning spray.

 - Use your microfiber cleaning cloth to remove the spray residue.

 Note: The spray you use on your display needs to come from risk-free materials that won't hurt the computer.
 Gentle cleaners are best, typically ones that use isopropyl alcohol.
 The best rule of thumb: buy a spray designed to clean and disinfect electronics.

 When your keyboard is dirty:

 - Wet a clean sponge using purified or distilled water.